martinozanetti/martinozanetti.github.io/aboutme.md

 # Association: my role in Circolo Arci Lato B - Milano

-I'm an active member of [Lato B](https://www.latobmilano.it/) since 2015.
+I've an active member of [Lato B](https://www.latobmilano.it/) since 2015 until 2023, when I moved to Vienna.
 I've been part of the executive committee from january 2019 till october 2021.
-I'm now responsible for maintenance works and for the theatre shows.
-Under my leadership the cycle of theatre shows project received a large funding from [Chiesa Valdese](https://www.ottopermillevaldese.org/).
-I am quite proud of this success.
+I've been then responsible for maintenance works and for the theatre shows.
+Under my leadership the cycle of theatre shows project received funding from [Chiesa Valdese](https://www.ottopermillevaldese.org/), for the first time, and now the project is still running and receiving funding every year.

 # Sports

+Since i was young I practise also some amateur sprts like alpinism, trad and sport rock climbing, alpine ski, nordic ski, biking, windsurfing and sailing.

 I've been practising agonistic Karate from 2005 to 2018 at [Yama Karate Club - Milano](https://www.facebook.com/yamakarateclub).
 I've been part of the Italian National Team for two years, during which I participated to the [WSKA World Championship in Treviso](http://www.wska-karate.org/2017-results/).
 In 2018 I was first in team Kata speciality, in the role of captain.

-Since i was young I practise also some amateur sprts like alpine ski, nordic ski, biking, windsurfing and rock climbing.

 # Mountaineering and high altitude alpinism

 I started mountaneering with my family and cougins when I was young.
 Around 2014 my brother and I began doing some "soft - alpinism".
-Some years later he had his first course, and since then our passion for high altitude alpinism exploded.
+Some years later he took a first course with the Club Alpino Italiano, and since then our passion for high altitude alpinism exploded.
 Most of our alpinistic adventures appened in [Parco Nazionale del Gran Paradiso](http://www.pngp.it/), to which we are profoundly attached.

 Also through these experiences we developed an unconditional love for animals and wild environments.